 Males stand at around 20 inches at the withers, while females are only a bit smaller at 19 inches.
 Male Springers weigh an average of 50 pounds, while most females weigh 40 pounds.

 The breed is known to have heads well-proportioned to their bodies.
 They are known to be beautiful dogs with gorgeous, kind expressions.
 The AKC describes the Springer’s eyes as the essence of their appeal.
-They are oval in shape, at a medium-size, set fairly well apart.
+They are oval in shape, at a medium size, and set fairly well apart.
 The color of the iris usually depends on the color of the coat, with the AKC hoping for harmony between the two.
 They require dark hazel in the liver and white dogs; black and white dogs must have black or deep brown eyes.

 Springers have long, pendulous ears they are easily recognized by.
 These are fairly wide and stick close to the dog’s cheeks.
 The Springer’s muzzle is approximately the same length as their skull.
 Their cheeks are flat; the rest of the face is well-chiseled.
 Their noses are either black or liver in color; this is dependent on the coat color as well.